-- Secured loans beat unsecured by 3-5% - Providing collateral can substantially reduce APR compared to unsecured business lending options
+- Secured loans beat unsecured by 2-5 percentage points - Providing collateral can substantially reduce APR compared to unsecured business lending options

 What Counts as a Low Interest Business Loan?

-In 2026, a “low interest” business loan is broadly anything below 10% APR for unsecured borrowing.
-The cheapest options currently are: Funding Circle (from 6.9% for strong applicants), HSBC (7.1% representative APR), and Santander (7.9% representative APR plus 12 months interest-free).
+In 2026, a “low interest” business loan is broadly anything below 10% APR for unsecured borrowing – a bar only TSB’s mainstream loan now clears among the major banks.
+The cheapest options currently are: Funding Circle (from 6.9% for strong applicants), TSB (9.94% representative APR), and Barclays (11.2% representative APR).
 For secured lending or government-backed facilities, rates can fall further – sometimes to 5–7% for the strongest credits.

-What constitutes “low interest” is relative to the Bank of England base rate (4.75% as of March 2026) and the risk profile of the borrower.
-A 7% APR for an SME business loan represents a spread of approximately 2.25 percentage points above base – competitive by historical standards for unsecured commercial lending.
-Rates below 5% for unsecured business loans are effectively only available through government-subsidised or charity-backed schemes.
+What constitutes “low interest” is relative to the Bank of England base rate (3.75% as of June 2026, held for a fourth consecutive MPC meeting) and the risk profile of the borrower.
+A 7% APR for an SME business loan represents a spread of approximately 3.25 percentage points above base – competitive by historical standards for unsecured commercial lending.
+Rates below 5% for unsecured business loans are effectively only available through government-subsidised schemes like Start Up Loans or charity-backed programmes.

 Lowest APR Business Loans: UK 2026 Comparison

-The lowest available representative APRs from mainstream UK lenders are: Funding Circle (6.9%), HSBC (7.1%), Santander (7.9%), TSB (9.9%), Barclays (11.2%), and NatWest/RBS (12.24%).
+The lowest available representative APRs from mainstream UK lenders are: Funding Circle (from 6.9%), TSB (9.94%), Barclays (11.2%), Santander (11.2%), HSBC (11.3%), and NatWest/RBS (15.73%).
 For businesses that cannot access bank finance, Funding Circle offers the most competitive alternative – though its undisclosed completion fee adds to the total cost.

 | Lender | Rep. APR | Loan Range | Notable Cost Feature | Key Catch |